ncarrillo/xanite/README.md

 - Processors:
   - Snapdragon 8-series
   - High-end Mali GPUs
-  - Desktop-grade x64 processors for Windows

-- RAM:
-  - 8 GB minimum
-  - 12+ GB for optimal performance

 ### Graphics:
 - shaderxbox (private technology)

 ### OS Requirements:
 - Android 10+ (no root)
-- Windows 10/11 x64
-- Android 9/windows 8.1 and below not supported
+- Android 9 and below not supported

 ## How to Use